Drive (SZA song)

-"Drive" is a song by American singer-songwriter SZA from Lana (2024), the reissue of her second studio album SOS (2022).
+"Drive" is a song by American singer-songwriter SZA from SOS Deluxe: Lana (2024), the reissue of her second studio album, SOS (2022).
 It is an acoustic R&B ballad, backed solely by a guitar.
 Lyrically, it explores themes of solitude, escapism, and struggles with fame.
 In the song, SZA sings about going on a late-night drive to ease her anxious mind, and she also taunts adversaries jealous of her success.
 Her vocal delivery ranges from rapping to melodic singing, and the lyrics' tone varies from melancholic to braggadocious.

 The song was released on December 20, 2024, by Top Dawg Entertainment and RCA Records as the reissue's promotional single.
 An accompanying music video, starring filmmaker Ben Stiller, premiered upon its release.
 "Drive" debuted within the top 10 of the US Hot R&B/Hip-Hop Songs chart, whereas on the all-genre Billboard Hot 100, it peaked at number 51.
 In reviews of Lana, critics wrote positively about "Drive", mainly due to the introspective lyrics; some called it an album highlight.
 The song was nominated for Best R&B at the 2025 MTV Video Music Awards.

 Background

-SZA first announced a deluxe edition of her second studio album, SOS (2022), on social media upon the album's release.
+SZA announced a deluxe edition of her second studio album, SOS (2022), on social media upon the album's release.
 She continued to reveal more details in 2023; in August, she told Variety that its tracklist would consist of scrapped songs alongside post-album tracks.

 During promotion for SOS's sixth single "Snooze", SZA posted two behind-the-scenes clips of its music video on Instagram.
 Each snippet was set to unreleased music.
 One song had a yet-unknown name.
 Rolling Stone and Vibe reported on the lyrics; some lines read: "I keep pretending, everyone's as good as me… All my exes still love me / Call me up, he wanna freak."
-The lyrics are from the song "Drive", a track from SOSs deluxe reissue Lana (2024).
+The lyrics are from the song "Drive", a track from SOSs reissue subtitled Lana (2024).